🎯 MCP Feedback Collector

 - **[Troubleshooting](TROUBLESHOOTING.md)** - Common issues and solutions

-- **[Development Documentation](DEVELOPMENT.md)** - Development environment setup and contribution guidelines
+- **[Development Documentation](DEVELOPMENT.md)** - Development environment setup and contribution guide

 - **[Technical Documentation](TECHNICAL.md)** - System architecture and technical details